Wafaa-Almadhoun/operation-and-manufacture-motor-encoder/README.md

 Connect the kathod of the photodiod to the 3k ohm resistor then connect the another leg to the pin 2 in arduino

+#### 2. DC Gear motor with two-channel Hall effect encoder .

+The Ground pin of the motor connects to GND of the Arduino.

+Encoder A (sometimes labeled C1) of the motor connects to pin 2 of the Arduino.

+Pin 2 of the Arduino will record every time there is a rising digital signal from Encoder A.

+Encoder B (sometimes labeled C2) of the motor connects to pin 4 of the Arduino.
+The signal that is read off pin 4 on

+the Arduino will determine if the motor is moving forward or in reverse.
+We’re not going to use this pin in this tutorial,

+but we will use it in a future tutorial

+The VCC pin of the motor connects to the 5V pin of the Arduino.
+This pin is responsible for providing power to the encoder.

+For this project, you don’t need to connect the motor pins (+ and – terminals) to anything since you will be

+turning the motor manually with your hand.

 ## Block diagram & simulation